 6. Stand Behind Your Words

 You’ll be fragile and helpless when you’re born.
 Of course, we’ll protect you and help you.
 You will grow though, you’ll become more muscular and surely better-looking than me.
 You’ll take on your own path.
 You’ll have your own desires and dreams.
-Me and mom will help you as much as we can but part of becoming a man involves taking responsibility for your own actions.

 When you promise something, you need to deliver.
 Be transparent and always stand behind your words and your acts.
 Because, if you don’t deliver on your promises, people won’t respect you and won’t trust you.

 Remember when I mentioned that you should always be transparent with others?
 Well, not quite.